jacob1338/Guide-Git-Github-Commands/Guide-GitGithub-Commands.md

 # directory.
 touch .gitignore

-# write in the .gitignore the files you want to ignore (see examples
+# Write in the .gitignore the files you want to ignore (see examples
 # below), through editing in default editor.

 .DS_Store